Build vs Buy: The Hybrid AI Strategy Reshaping CX

 the ability to recruit and retain scarce AI talent

-The constraints are real.
-Across early and growth stage companies, demand for ML and AI engineers continues to outstrip supply, and multiple founder surveys from a16z and Air Street Capital show the same thing: AI engineering is one of the hardest functions to scale.
+The bottlenecks show up immediately.
+Even strong engineering orgs get stuck on the same challenges: data readiness, governance, and prioritization.
+Talent is part of it.
+Across early- and growth-stage companies, demand for ML and AI engineers continues to outstrip supply, and multiple founder surveys from a16z and Air Street Capital show the same: AI engineering is one of the hardest functions to scale.
 Carta's latest compensation data showed AI and ML engineering salaries rose 5.4% to 9.1% between January 2024 and June 2025, with the fastest increases at younger companies.
-Even companies with strong engineering teams hit bottlenecks with data readiness, governance, and prioritization.
+Even companies with strong engineering teams hit issues with data readiness, governance, and prioritization.

 One of the clearest counterexamples has been Intercom.
-They aligned around AI early, had a unified data model, resourced the shift properly, and had the brand strength to attract talent.
+They aligned on AI early, had a unified data model, properly resourced the shift, and had the brand strength to attract talent.
 They moved quickly enough to build real capability in-house.
 It was an impressive demonstration of strength of conviction and speed of execution.
 Most businesses don’t have that combination in place.

 Why buying isn’t the magic shortcut